Pills Embossed With M365, M366 or M367

 - “Hydrocodone is the most frequently prescribed opiate in the United States with more than 136 million prescriptions for hydrocodone-containing products dispensed in 2013 and with nearly 65.5 million dispensed in the first six months of 2014.”

-People with acute or chronic pain conditions are often prescribed generic Vicodin.
-They are prescribed for back pain, rheumatoid arthritis, post-operative pain, discomfort after intensive dental procedures, severe migraines and osteoarthritis.
+People with acute or chronic pain conditions get these medications.
+They are for back pain, rheumatoid arthritis, post-operative pain, discomfort after intensive dental procedures, severe migraines, and osteoarthritis.

 The combination of hydrocodone and acetaminophen can cause the following side effects:

 In some cases, more severe side effects may occur, especially when too many pills are taking in 24 hours.
 These effects include:

 - Allergic reactions (swelling of the tongue, lips, and face)

 - Feeling fearful, depressed, and or anxious

 Hydrocodone is a narcotic structure similar to codeine.